Global Perspectives on Heritage Management (8942.3)

 Band 4 2021 (Commenced After 1 Jan Social Work_Exclude 0905)

 Learning outcomesOn completion of this unit, students will be able to:

-2. apply the heritage management process to a place (or other item) of heritage significance;
+2. Apply the heritage management process to a place (or other item) of heritage significance; and

 Graduate attributes1.
 UC graduates are professional - communicate effectively

 1. UC graduates are professional - employ up-to-date and relevant knowledge and skills

 1. UC graduates are professional - use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems

 1. UC graduates are professional - work collaboratively as part of a team, negotiate, and resolve conflict

 1. UC graduates are professional - display initiative and drive, and use their organisation skills to plan and manage their workload